Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

 **If you have any concerns, please feel free to contact us via support@freenove.com**

-In this section, the car must be equipped with **batteries**, and **Both S1** power switch and S2 motor switch need to be **preessed**.
+In this section, the car must be equipped with **batteries**, and **Both S1** power switch and **S2** motor switch need to be **preessed**.
 Then 5V, 3.3V, battery power indicators will be turned on.

 .. image:: ../_static/imgs/Chapter_3_Module_test/Chapter3_00.png
     :align: center

 During the test, the motor will work.
 So you can disconnect the wheels or put it on the ground to avoid that it falls down and is damaged.
 Next, test RGB LED, motor, ultrasonic module, servo, etc.

-:red:`You can still power Raspberry Pi with a power supply Cable when switches are pressed.`
+:combo:`red font-bolder:You can still power Raspberry Pi with a power supply Cable when switches are pressed.`

 If you have never learned python before, you can learn some basic knowledge via the link below: https://python.swaroopch.com/basics.html